13. JavaScript: Arrays & Loops

 āœļø

-Now, add two new elements into your array.
+• Now, add two new elements to your array.
 Use aĀ console.log()Ā to make sure they have been added.

 Random Elements

-JavaScript gives us a tool calledĀ MathĀ to do advanced math, like square roots, logarithms, etc.Ā MathĀ also includes some options for generating random numbers.
+JavaScript gives us a tool calledĀ MathĀ to do advanced math, like square roots, logarithms, etc.Ā MathĀ also includes some tools for generating random numbers.
 We’ve got:

 • Math.random()Ā - returns a random decimal between 0 and 1